pluiez/Lunas/README.md

 [![PyPI version](https://img.shields.io/badge/pypi-v0.5.0-limegreen.svg)](https://github.com/pluiez/lunas)

 **Lunas** is a Python based library that mimics TensorFlow's `dataset` API and also its logics to build a data processing pipeline for arbitrary datasets.

 The implementation mostly draws on TensorFlow but in a simplified and pure-Python fashion.

+## License

+This project uses [MIT](LICENSE) license.

 ## Features

-A `Dataset` represents a dataset and optionally holds specific custom operations on dataset elements.
+A `Dataset` represents a dataset and optionally holds custom operations on dataset elements.

 The evaluation of operations are performed lazily, hence it's a trade-off for memory against speed.